syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-image.md

 N> 4.
 The ChartToImageConverter is supported from .NET Framework 4.0 onwards.
 N> 5.
 Total number of images may vary based on unsupported elements in the input Word document.
 N> 6.
 Word to Image conversion has the same limitations and unsupported elements of Word to PDF conversion.
+N> 7.
+Different styles of underlines and borders are known limitations in Word to Image conversion in ASP.NET Core, Xamarin, Blazor, WinUI and .NET MAUI platforms.